mikolmogorov/Ragout/docs/USAGE.md

 ### Sibelia

-"Sibelia" option is set by default and is recommended for bacterial genomes.
+"Sibelia" is the default option and recommended for bacterial genomes.

 ### Whole genome alignment in *HAL* format

 Alternatively, Ragout can use *HAL* whole genome alignment for synteny blocks decomposition.
-This is recommended for large (mammalian) genomes, which *Sibelia* can not process.
-This alignment is ouput by Progressive Cactus aligner [https://github.com/glennhickey/progressiveCactus].
+This option is recommended for large (over 100MB) genomes, which *Sibelia* can not process.
+This alignment could be done by Progressive Cactus aligner [https://github.com/glennhickey/progressiveCactus].

 The pipeline is as follows: first, align references and target genomes using